Raiduy/nebula-welcome/README.md

 # Starlight Starter Kit: Basics
-this is a new change
+This is a new change
 [![Built with Starlight](https://astro.badg.es/v2/built-with-starlight/tiny.svg)](https://starlight.astro.build)

 ```